ruppi86/oflm/ContemplativeAI/docs/dreaming_mesh_essay.md

 ## 1. The Forgotten Architecture of Insight

 We live in an age obsessed with immediacy.
-Language models complete your sentence before you’ve thought it.
+Language models complete your sentence before you've thought it.
 Search engines predict your question before you ask it.
-Productivity tools interrupt your pause with notifications of what you “should” be doing next.
+Productivity tools interrupt your pause with notifications of what you "should" be doing next.

 But insight—true insight—has rarely emerged on demand.
 It ripens.
 It rests.
 It circles in dream.